Which is the largest county in Kenya?

 Discover the National Parks:

-- Central Island National Park: Explore this volcanic island situated in the middle of Lake Turkana.
-It features three crater lakes, a wide array of birdlife (including thousands of flamingos), and a substantial crocodile population.
-Ascend to the island's highest point for breathtaking panoramic views.
-Overnight camping provides a unique and memorable experience.
+- Central Island Nation Park: Visit this volcano isle that is located at the center of Lake Turkana.
+It has three crater lakes, a wide variety of bird life (including thousands of flamingos), and a large population of crocodiles.
+Climb to the summit of the island to take breath-taking panoramic views.
+Overnight camping is a memorable and special experience.

-- South Island National Park: Discover this secluded and pristine island on Lake Turkana.
-Opportunities for birdwatching and tranquil boat rides are readily available.
+- South Island National Park: Explore this secluded and untouched Island on Lake Turkana.
+BirdwATCHing and serene boat rides are easily accessible.

 Experience the Culture:

-- Visit a Turkana Village: Gain insights into the unique nomadic pastoral lifestyle of the Turkana people, their traditional homesteads ("awi"), and their reliance on livestock.
+- Explore a Turkana Villa: Learn more about the unique nomadic history of the Turkana people and their pastoral lifestyle, their traditional homesteads (awi), and their dependence on livestock.

-- Loiyangalani Town: Visit this town on the southeastern shores of Lake Turkana, a cultural crossroads where you can interact with the local Turkana community and other Nilotic groups.
+- Lbrace Town: This town is a cultural crossroads on the southeastern shores of Lake Turkana, which is where you can interact with the local Turkana commu one of the Nilotic communities.

 Discover Unique Landscapes and Sites: